tkp-y/rock-paper-scissors-exercise/README.md

 Installation

-Navigate to the repository from the command line (subsequent commands assume you are running them from the local repository's root directory):
+Navigate to the repository from the command line (subsequent commands assume you are running them from the local repository's root directory) by using the following command:

     cd rock-paper-scissors-exercise